Xinchunran/paper_review/README.md

 ### 3. Which area of models can also apply on biomolecule related task?

 ## Discussion
+### Protein mutants design
+The current sequence generative model are not able to train on different types of protein sequences, which limits generalization capability.

+### Froce smooth
+Froce smooth can make the sequence easier to trap in a local minima

 ### Single sequence structure prediction
 The structure prediction questions are closed by AlphaFold2.
 But single sequence protein structure prediction task remains